 At Charles Sturt University, we’re across it.
 Through our industry-aligned academics, we’ve tapped into emerging workplace trends to ensure our courses produce future-ready graduates.

-STEMM is important for students because future jobs will require problem-solving skills, innovative and creative thinking, and digital skills.
+STEMM is important because future jobs will require problem-solving skills, innovative and creative thinking, and digital skills.
 Future generations will also need soft skills like critical thinking and flexibly in order to adapt to this changing world.

 2. Hands-on experience